 The initialization process is divided into two steps.
-In the first step obtains the preferred initial solution while the second step facilitates the execution of the DE algorithm.
-As shown in Fig. 1, in the first step we use the direction and distance of adjacent genes to generate a binary coding and randomly generate a threshold for each chromosome between from 0-600bps [17].
-The distance is calculated by Eq.
-5 [16].
-If the distance of the adjacent gene is greater than the random threshold value and the adjacent gene has the same direction, the upstream gene is encoded as 1 (e.g., Gene1); Gene2 is encoded as 0 because the distance between Gene2 and Gene3 exceeds the threshold.
-Genen is encoded as 0 because it is the last gene in the genome.
-In the second step, we give a random value for each gene.
-If the gene is encoded as 1 in the first step, the random value is assigned from 5 to 10; if the gene is encoded as 0 in the first step, the random value is assigned from 0 to 4, so as to complete the encoding of the chromosome's decimal sequence.
+In the first step the preferred initial solution is obtained and, in the second step the execution of the DE algorithm is facilitated.
+As shown in Fig. 1, in the first step we use the direction and distance of adjacent genes to generate a binary coding and randomly generate a threshold for each chromosome between from 0-600bps [1].
+The distance is calculated by Eq.3 [15].
+If the distance of the adjacent gene is greater than the random threshold value and the adjacent gene has the same direction, the upstream gene is encoded as 1 (such as $Gene_1$ ); $Gene_2$ is encoded as 0 because the distance between Gene2 and Gene3 is exceeds the threshold.
+Genen is encoded 0 because it is the last gene in the genome.
+In the second step, we divide the binary sequence into a plurality of 8-bit snippets, and convert these 8-bit binary sequences into decimal sequences to finish encoding the chromosome.